Public rights of way

 Highways Act 1980, Section 31(6) depositions

 Section 31(6) of the Highways Act 1980 enables a landowner to deposit with the highway authority a map and statement showing the ways (if any) that he/she admits are dedicated as highways.
-The Deposition will provide a degree of protection against claims for additional rights of way based on deemed dedication.
-It can be kept in force by the landowner by submitting Statutory Declarations at intervals of no greater than ten years.
-The council must provide a register of Section 31(6) Deposits of Statement and Plan.
+The deposition will provide a degree of protection against claims for additional rights of way based on deemed dedication.
+It can be kept in force by the landowner submitting Declarations and Statements of Truth at intervals of no greater than 20 years.
+As from 1st October 2013 a new application form for S31(6) of the Highways Act 1980 has been combined with a statement under S15(A) of the Commons Act 2006.
+A fee of £150 is now payable with the application form.
+This is to be reviewed by cabinet later in October and any changes to this amount will be reimbursed if necessary.
+Download the application form here.
+On acceptance of the application notices are posted on site and the information is added to the register for public inspection.

 Gloucestershire Local Access Forum (GLAF)